The music program's facilities and resources include:

 It is highly recommended that you bring your own instrument to MIT if you plan on participating in one of the ensembles.
 The MIT Concerts Office has a small inventory of instruments available for rental to students who plan on participating in our performance ensembles.
 The limited collection includes flutes, clarinets, saxophones, bass trombones and a few French horns and tubas.
 In addition to these instruments, percussion equipment is available to percussion students who are participating in one of the performance ensembles.

-To rent an instrument you must first stop by the Concerts Office in 4-243 and speak with Vanessa Gardner (email@example.com).
+To rent an instrument you must first stop by the Concerts Office in 4-243 and speak with Jillian Scales (email@example.com).
 For smaller wind instruments, a deposit of $100 is required along with a signed rental contract and a non-refundable fee of $20 per semester.
 When you return the instrument at the end of the semester, your deposit will be returned to you.
 A compliance agreement is required for access to the percussion room and its inventory.

 If you need an instrument or access to the percussion storage room in order to prepare for your audition into one of the performance ensembles, please see Vanessa Gardner to make special arrangements.
 Upon your acceptance to one of the ensembles, you will be contacted to fulfill the above contract requirements and/or to go over the rules and regulations of the percussion room.